CiscoDevNet/terraform-provider-aci/gen/docs/state_upgrades.md

 - `Class.StateUpgrades` carries the full validated tree, used by the upgrader template that emits one `resource.StateUpgrader` per entry.
 - `Property.StateUpgradeValues` is a flattened convenience map of `prior_schema_version -> StateUpgradeValue`, populated by `Class.setPropertyStateUpgradeValues()` for each top-level attribute on the owning class.
 Templates that iterate properties can ask "what was my legacy name at v0?" without traversing the upgrade tree.
+- Each `StateUpgradeValue` carries the `legacy_status` lifecycle stage from §6 in its `Status` field.
+The generator uses this to populate `Property.TestValues.Legacy` for each property with a `Functioning` or `Frozen` renamed alias — see `test_configuration.md` §2.4 "Legacy bucket auto-derivation" for the full rules. `Removed` entries never produce a Legacy bucket because they describe migration-only attributes that no longer exist in the current schema.
 - Inner `children[X].attributes` entries are **not** distributed into child-class Property maps in this phase.
 Templates that need inner-child state-upgrade data walk `Class.StateUpgrades` directly.

 ---